a-robu/chip8emu/README.md

 # Running from Source

-The code is written in Python 2.
+This assumes that Python 2 is installed.
 Install the required dependencies in a _virtualenv_ with the following commands.

 ```bash
 virtualenv venv